 Eat Oregon Now is proud to partner with some of the state's F&B leaders and we're grateful for their work to make Oregon living more delicious!
-Our partners for this year's Holiday Marketplace include Oregon-grown retailer Market of Choice, the OSU Food Innovation Center, the SBDC–Portland Community College's Getting Your Recipe to Market program, and the Oregon Entrepreneurs Network.
+Our partners in 2019 included Oregon-grown retailer Market of Choice, the OSU Food Innovation Center, the SBDC–Portland Community College's Getting Your Recipe to Market program, and the Oregon Entrepreneurs Network.

 The Food Innovation Center has garnered an international reputation for it's work developing new products and techniques such as methods to keep Oregon's famous seafood fresher and more nutritious.
 FIC's Sarah Masoni is known nationally as the woman with a million dollar palate!